-We believe that treatment of those who experience mental health difficulties should be based on individually prescribed plans, grounded in evidence based best practice, provided by qualified multidisciplinary teams.
-We also believe that treatment should be suited to the person’s cultural background.
+We are committed to the principles of recovery-focused care.
+We believe that treatment of people who experience mental health difficulties should be based on individually care plans which are grounded in evidence-based best practice, provided by qualified multidisciplinary teams, regularly reviewed, and suited to the person’s cultural background.

-Building on the achievements of our strategy to date, St Patrick’s Mental Health Services is committing to continuing to develop and grow the organisation, believing that it has a unique role to play in treating and supporting those who
+Through Changing Minds.
+Changing Lives., we are committing to continuing to develop and grow our organisation, believing that we have a unique role to play in treating and supporting those who

 Our objectives are:

 - Promoting mentally healthy living and mental health awareness across the community

 - Advocating for the rights of those who experience mental health difficulties

 - Supporting the investigation into and the enhancement of evidence-based knowledge regarding mental health and mental health difficulties

 - Developing the competencies of those committing to work in mental health and of the organisations providing mental healthcare

 The establishment of The Jonathan Swift Campus for Mentally Healthy Living is at the heart of our strategy.
 This national centre will be the first in the world to provide a full range of mentally healthy living initiatives for the general population.
 These initiatives include research, innovations in technology, advocacy centres and institutes, along with providing comprehensive, recovery-based treatment services for people with mental health difficulties.